HISTORY OF THE EAMES OFFICE CHAIR |

 |

-Eames Plywood Chair The Eames's moulded-plywood chair was their first attempt to create a single shell that would be comfortable without padding and that could be quickly mass-produced.
+The moulded plywood group chair designed by Charles & Ray Eames was their first attempt to create a single shell that would be comfortable without padding and that could be quickly mass-produced.
 It was developed on the basis of the chairs that Eames and Saarinen entered in the Museum of Modern Art's 1940 "Organic Design" competition, in which they took first place.
 The chairs and moulded plywood tables and wall screens were unveiled to the public in 1946 and are still in production today - Vitra are the authorised manufacturers for Europe and the Middle East.
-The moulded plywood chair was called "the chair of the century" by the influential architectural critic Esther McCoy. |
+The moulded plywood group chair was called "the chair of the century" by the influential architectural critic Esther McCoy. |

 |